sroehling/FutureBudget/Retirement Simulator/exampleSavings.md

 A 401K account is an account where tax deductible contributions are made into the account, the interest (or investment returns) accrue tax free, but withdrawals are taxable.
-A [account input][account] represents a 401K account.
+An [account input][account] represents a 401K account.

 The [current balance][currentBal], interest rate and contributions for this type